Skip to main content

 High Risk

-Staff can override the score if justified or restart the Risk Rating if needed.
+Staff can override the score (with justification) or restart if necessary.

 Once submitted:

-• It is automatically merged with the related verification
+• It automatically links to the related verification

 • A standalone PDF, or